Neil Postman: Amusing Ourselves to Death

 One of Postman's most influential works is Amusing Ourselves to Death: Public Discourse in the Age of Show Business.
-In Amusing, Postman argued that by expressing ideas through visual imagery, television reduces politics, news, history and other serious topics to entertainment.
-He worried that culture would decline if the people became an audience and their public business a "vaudeville act".
-He also argued that television is destroying the "serious and rational public conversation" that was sustained for centuries by the printing press, and before that, through our oral culture.
-Rather than the restricted information in George Orwell's 1984, he claimed the flow of distraction we experience is akin to Aldous Huxley's Brave New World.
+In it, he argues that by expressing ideas through visual imagery, television reduces politics, news, history and other serious topics to entertainment.
+He worried that culture would decline if people became an audience and their public business a "vaudeville act".
+He also argued that television was destroying the "serious and rational public conversation" sustained for centuries by the printing press and before that by our oral culture.
+Rather than the restricted information in George Orwell's 1984, he said the flow of distraction we experience is akin to Aldous Huxley's Brave New World.

 Technopoly

-In his 1992 book Technopoly: the Surrender of Culture to Technology, Postman defines "technopoly" as a society which believes "the primary, if not the only, goal of human labor and thought is efficiency, that technical calculation is in all respects superior to human judgment ... and that the affairs of citizens are best guided and conducted by experts".
+In his 1992 book Technopoly: the Surrender of Culture to Technology, Postman defines "technopoly" as a society that believes "the primary, if not the only, goal of human labor and thought is efficiency, that technical calculation is in all respects superior to human judgment ... and that the affairs of citizens are best guided and conducted by experts".

-In a C-SPAN interview, Postman described Technopoly as "the tendency in American culture to turn over to technology sovereignty, command, control over all of our social institutions."
+In a C-SPAN interview, Postman called technopoly "the tendency in American culture to turn over to technology sovereignty, command, control over all of our social institutions".

-Postman argued that the United States is the only country to have developed into a technopoly.
-He claimed that the U.S. has been inundated with technophiles who do not see the downside of technology.
-This is dangerous because technophiles want more technology and thus more information.
-However, according to Postman, it is impossible for a technological innovation to have only a one-sided effect.
-With the ever-increasing amount of information available, Postman argues that: "Information has become a form of garbage, not only incapable of answering the most fundamental human questions but barely useful in providing coherent direction to the solution of even mundane problems."
+Postman argued that the U.S. is the only country to have become a technopoly.
+He said it has been inundated by technophiles who do not see technology's downside.
+Technophiles want more technology and thus more information.
+But according to Postman, it is impossible for a technological innovation to have only a one-sided effect.
+With the amount of information available, Postman writes, "Information has become a form of garbage, not only incapable of answering the most fundamental human questions but barely useful in providing coherent direction to the solution of even mundane problems."

-Postman was not opposed to all forms of technology.
-In Technopoly, he agrees that technological advancements, specifically "the telephone, ocean liners, and especially the reign of hygiene", have lengthened and improved modern life.
-In his words, this agreement proves that he is not a "one-eyed technophobe".
+Postman did not oppose all forms of technology.
+In Technopoly, he agrees that technological advancements, specifically "the telephone, ocean liners, and especially the reign of hygiene", have lengthened and improved life.
+In his words, this shows he is not a "one-eyed technophobe".

-In Technopoly, Postman discusses Luddism, explaining that being a Luddite often is associated with a naive opposition to technology.
-But, according to Postman, historical Luddites were trying to preserve their way of life and rights given to them prior to the advancement of new technologies.
+In Technopoly, Postman writes that Luddism is often associated with naive opposition to technology but that the historical Luddites simply wanted to preserve their rights and way of life before the advancement of new technologies.